KILTprotocol/web3-login-demo/README.md

 This means that users don't not need to setup an account and password just for your website.
 Additionally, this avoids third parties (usually powerful data-collecting companies) from tracking your interactions with your clients.
-There is no trace on the KILT blockchain about the interaction between you and yor client.
+There is no trace on the KILT blockchain about the interaction between you and your client.

 In order for a **dApp** to support logging in with KILT Credentials, it needs: